mulle-objc/MulleObjC-Cheat-Sheet/README.md

 Additionally, if the superclass has primitive methods upon which other derived methods are implemented, you must ensure that you override all necessary primitive methods necessary for the derived methods to work properly.

+There is no shortcut to reading the documentation or the code of the to-be-subclassed class here.

 #### Caveats

 Certain classes don't lend themselves well to being easily subclassed and therefore subclassing is discouraged in those cases.
 An example of this is when trying to subclass a class cluster such as `NSString` or `NSNumber`.
 Class clusters have quite a few private classes within them.
 And these may change each version.
 So it's difficult to ensure that you have overridden all of the primitive methods and designated initializers within the class cluster properly.